 Business Social Etiquette in Modern Settings

-- Introduce yourself and others politely using full names
+- Introduce yourself and others clearly using full names

-- Dress in line with the workplace culture
+- Dress in line with workplace culture and expectations

-- Follow up with thank-you emails or messages
+- Follow up with thank-you or confirmation messages

 Whether at a networking event or in the office, proper behavior reflects professionalism and character.